GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/custom-components.md

 Components.default.quotedMessageView = CustomQuotedChatMessageView.self
 ```

 As you can see, we override the `authorAvatarView` property of the `QuotedChatMessageView` component and provide our custom bordered avatar view.
-It is important that the custom view is created lazily, to avoid creating multiple instances of the same view.
+It is important that the overridden `authorAvatarView` is backed by a custom view which is created lazily, to avoid creating multiple instances of the same view when `authorAvatarView` is called.

 | Before  | After |
 | ------------- | ------------- |